Click here for current wildfire information and restrictions.

 Triskelee Farm, outside of West Linn, has an impressive selection of animals.
 From farm favorites like goats and horses to more unique cuties like ostriches, and not to mention adorable alpacas, many critters call this scenic farm home.
 A tour takes about an hour, but it could likely be longer, as you find yourself spending a little extra time cuddling with a pygmy goat.
 Pro tip: Go for a tipsy tour if you're 21+.

 Looking for a fun and educational experience for the whole family on your Mt.
 Hood vacation?
 Look no further than the region's abundance of family-friendly farms.
-From vibrant flower fields bursting with color to adorable farm animals waiting to be greeted, Mt.
+Mt.
 Hood Territory offers a delightful taste of farm life.
 But remember, many times you're on a working farm and need to be mindful of your surroundings.
 Be respectful of the property and the animals on the land.
 But also have fun!